 It can get a bit confusing.
 Check out our handy Terminology & Acronyms page for more information.

 There is no ‘best.’
 We even have an article about this.
 Most of the fun in this hobby comes from trying new products, different methods, etc. You have to take the time to experiment and see how you like to do it.
 Technique will always come first.
 Take the time to learn the proper ways to maintain your car.

 Not really.
 Unless you’ve got single stage paint, then extra care should be considered because you’ll be removing actual paint vs clear coat.

 The most commonly asked question online is ‘how do I take care of my black car?’
 It’s the same as you would a grey or white or red car.
 Darker colors just show everything easier, so extra attention will be needed.

-90% of your gloss will come from proper paint correction.
+About 90% of your gloss will come from proper paint correction to remove surface defects like swirls and scratches.
 You can layer glazes, sealants, waxes, and coatings until the cows come home, but if you skip the paint correction, you’re not going to be pleased.
 Junkman2000 has a video on his channel where he asks viewers to guess the wax on a car.
 Turns out, there isn’t any.
 All the gloss came from the correct paint correction methods.